Planning Application Requirements

-Information on the what is required to support your application including details of the validation criteria, design and access statements and planning fees and local requirements for validation.
+Information on what is required to support your application including details of the validation criteria, design and access statements, planning fees and local requirements for validation.

 Validation criteria

-Central government have produced guidance on what is required in the submission of a planning application.
+Central government produced guidance on what is required in the submission of a planning application.
 This is contained in the publication 'Guidance on information requirements and validation' which can be downloaded below.
+Although this guidance has been withdrawn, it provides a good basis on what should be submitted with an application as set out below the document.

 Guidance on Information Requirements and Validation - March 2010 (PDF Document, 335.16 Kb)